sparabu/eddie2/PRD.md

 - **Create** ✅:
   - Q&A pairs generated from AI responses or entered manually via a form
   - One-click save of AI-detected Q&A pairs directly from the chat
+  - Create new Q&A pairs directly from the Q&A screen or sidebar ✅
 - **Read** ✅:
   - Dedicated screen or section displaying all stored Q&A pairs
   - Quick navigation to each Q&A pair from the sidebar in the multi-pane layout
+  - Search functionality to find specific Q&A pairs ✅
 - **Update** ✅:
   - Ability to edit existing Q&A pairs
 - **Delete** ✅: